Knowledge-Graph-Hub/kg-example/README.md

 Download-Transform-Merge Template
 ================================================
-KG hub template fro tools to generate knowledge graphs for projects
+KG hub template for tools to generate knowledge graphs for projects

 Documentation
 ------------------------------------------------